 A diverse workforce can provide tangible benefits to a company besides just fulfilling legal compliance and good faith efforts.
 In fact, as markets expand globally being able to understand and reach out to the individual needs of people from other cultures and regions will be paramount.
 A multicultural, talented, and trained employee base gives companies that key advantage.

-Diversity recruitment is one of the hottest topics in corporate America today.
+Diversity recruitment has always been one of the hottest topics in corporate America.
 The latest census results firmly established that the ethnic make-up of the U.S. is changing at a rate faster than anyone has anticipated.
-Corporate America is already aware of the changing demographics; in fact many corporate front-runners established diversity initiatives back in the mid-90s.
-More than a decade later, the bottom-line results have not been measured in dollars, but rather in the demographics of women and minority recruitment, retention and supplier diversity.
+Corporate America has been aware of the changing demographics; in fact many corporate front-runners established diversity initiatives back in the mid-90s.
+More than two decades later, the bottom-line results have not been measured in dollars, but rather in the demographics of women and minority recruitment, retention and supplier diversity.

 Diversity in the workplace is profitable